munityapps/munity-doc/docs/index.md

 ### Timeseries and relational database
 ***PostgresSQL*** has many interesting features, for exemple NoSQL embed in SQL Relationnal is a smart approch.
 Since we work with Data, a timeseries database is a mandatory for performance and scalability, so we use the ***Timescale*** surcharge.

-### Data warehouse
-Data can be collected and stored directly in previous backend service.
-But we think it's a better approch to isolated data collected in a dedicated service.
-To do so, we use ***FastAPI*** because it is very fast and simple to use.
-It is writted in Python as all backend services.

-### Scheduler
-Again, we search a python service to run the scheduler.
-Django recommand to use ***Celery*** so we implement it with redis as Pubsub event and result storage.
-We use ***django celery beat*** to store scheduled task directly on database.

-### Pubsub and volatile database
-As said before, we choose ***Redis*** to sync Munity services togethere with observer pattern.
-It is also used to cache and to store volatile data.

 ### Websocket
 To update client from server we add a websocket server.
 It is a simply ***NodeJS*** server with ***socket.io*** connected to redis Pubsub to forward event to clients over channal.